 Certification points are used to purchase weapons, weapon attachments, suit slots, class abilities and so on.
-Certification points are granted per 250 experience points, which you get for doing pretty much anything in PlanetSide2.
+One certification point is granted for every 250 experience points, which you get for doing pretty much anything in PlanetSide 2.

 Premium members also receive some certs passively while playing, and receive up to 48 certs when logging in.

 There is a soft cap of 10 000 certification points: you stop earning certs for experience once you reach the 10 000 cap, but you can go over that cap if you get a cert refund for something – this happens very rarely on patch days.
 This cap is increased to 50 000 for premium members.

 This cap isn’t something you should worry about, considering it takes an experienced player around 12 hours of gameplay to earn a 1000 certs, and there is always something you can spend your certs on.